rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > **justification**
 >
 > Useful for understanding why people give up on Rust.
+>
+> TODO should we update the answer list?
+I might merge the tools and IDE options, and reword
+> "Rust didn't solve a problem for me" to "I did not see any benefit to using Rust" or something similar.

 ### If you indicated a lack of support for platforms or architectures that you would like to target, which would those be?